 Responsible Cat Ownership in Tasmania

 Owning a cat can be a rewarding and fun relationship.
-However, it requires responsible cat ownership.
+However, owning a cat is a big responsibility and requires a person to be a responsible cat ownership.
 As a cat owner you are responsible for:

-• providing the cat with food, water and shelter
+• providing the cat with adequate food, water and shelter

-• ensuring the cat does not impact on Tasmania’s native wildlife
+• ensuring the cat does not negatively impact on Tasmania’s native wildlife

-• ensuring the cat does not become a nuisance to others
+• ensuring the cat does not become a nuisance to other people

 The Cat Management Act 2009 (the Act) and Cat Management Regulations 2022 provide the control and management of cats through promoting responsible cat ownership, effective management of cats and reducing the negative effects of cats on the environment.